 Yes.
 The specialists we connect you with serve the entire Golden Triangle, including Beaumont, Port Arthur, Orange, Nederland, Groves, and surrounding Jefferson County communities.

-We'll connect you with vetted local specialists serving Beaumont and Golden Triangle.
+We'll connect you with local specialists serving Beaumont and Golden Triangle.